markneub/ema-prototype/README.md

 ## Setup

 This project is built and tested with Node.js v6.11.0.
-If you use nvm, you can switch with `nvm use`.
+If you use nvm, you can easily switch to this version with `nvm use`.

 ``` bash
 # install dependencies